I am all alone but I have an internet connection

 Dear Woman at Starbucks,

-Wait - does the dress have ruffles?
+Wait - did the dress have ruffles?

 Silence.